Bioconductor/BBS/Doc/GPU-enabled-builds.md

 Also, set up the `.ssh/config` and add the ssh key.

-Note: If 1007 cannot be used as the id, it should be altered by the container.
+Note: If 1007 cannot be used as the id, the container should be altered.
+The id of the host and container users must be the same.

 ### 5.3 Initial container run

-The container will have volumes assigned to the following locations:
+The container will have volumes mounted to the following locations:

 * /home/biocbuild/.ssh
 * /home/biocbuild/.cache
 * /home/biocbuild/BBS